Music in the service of the church in the service of the world

 The major sources are listed below.

-Alter, Robert (2019), The Hebrew Bible: Volume 3: The Writings, W.W.Norton & Co., ISBN 978-0-393-29249-7
+Alter, Robert (2018), The Hebrew Bible (three volumes), W.W.Norton & Co., ISBN 978-0-393-29249-7

 Berlin, Adele (2004), Lamentations: A Commentary, Westminster John Knox Press, ISBN 978-0-664-22974-0

 Dobbs-Allsopp, F.W.
-(1997), Tragedy, Tradition and Theology in the Book of Lamentations, Journal for the Study of the Old Testament, 22,74, pp.29–60, DOI: 10.1177/030908929702207402
+(1997), Tragedy, Tradition and Theology in the Book of Lamentations, Journal for the Study of the Old Testament, 22,74, pp.29–60, doi:10.1177/030908929702207402

 Dobbs-Allsopp, F.W.
 (2012), Lamentations, Westminster John Knox Press, ISBN 978-0-664-23879-7